SarwarSaif/CICD-Copilot/README.md

 ## Using the Platform

 1. **MOP Files**: Upload your MOP files using the MOP Files page.
+The platform supports:
+   - Text (.txt) files
+   - Word documents (.doc, .docx)
+   - PDF (.pdf) files

 2. **Pipelines**: Create pipelines from MOP files using the interactive visual editor:
    - Drag and drop components onto the canvas
    - Connect nodes to create a workflow
    - Configure node properties in the right panel
    - Save your pipeline design

+3. **Jenkins Pipeline Code**: Work with Jenkins pipeline code directly:
+   - View the generated Jenkins pipeline code in the "Jenkins Pipeline" tab
+   - Edit the code with syntax highlighting in the built-in code editor
+   - Save your changes to update the pipeline configuration

-3. **Execution**: Execute pipelines and monitor their status.
+4. **Execution**: Execute pipelines and monitor their status.

-4. **Sharing**: Share pipelines with team members with view or edit permissions.
+5. **Sharing**: Share pipelines with team members with view or edit permissions.

-5. **Dashboard**: Monitor overall platform usage and performance metrics.
+6. **Dashboard**: Monitor overall platform usage and performance metrics.

 ## API Documentation